Conservation in Cannabis

 Farmers should be both recognized and rewarded for their excellent stewardship of our state’s precious natural resources!

-If you are a grower interested in serving on the Panel, please contact Sara at firstname.lastname@example.org for more information.
+If you questions, please contact Sara at email@example.com for more information.

-To simply hear about the program, please reserve one of 100 FREE tickets to attend via the web our first GRASS-C Advisory Panel meeting on Monday, March 23 from 10:00am to 11:30am, and share in the conversation via live chat.
+To simply hear about the program, please reserve one of 100 FREE tickets to attend via the web our GRASS-C Advisory Panel meeting on Monday, August 24 from 10am to 11:30am, and share in the conversation via live chat.

 Since early 2018, California has made drastic leaps in creating the framework for the new legalized cannabis industry.
 CalCannabis, a branch of the California Department of Food and Agriculture, has moved from offering temporary licenses to issuing annual licenses to producers.
 The dozen other regulatory agencies have refined the rules and regulations, are publicly disseminating information, and have invited CARCD and the RCDs to join this effort.
 There has been an onset of new legislation.
 The dust is beginning to settle and the wave of licensees are beginning to find their footing.